andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Ismark doesn't believe that the players will be able to find either answers or protection in the village of Barovia, but suggests that they might find both in the town of Vallaki to the west.
 In the meantime, he is glad to offer the players room and board at his own home.
 (The Blood on the Vine Tavern doesn't have rooms for rent.)

-If the players indicate an interest in traveling to Vallaki, he asks if they would allow Ireena to accompany them, escorting her to St. Andral's Church in Vallaki.
+If the players indicate an interest in traveling to Vallaki, he asks if they would allow Iván to accompany them, escorting him to St. Andral's Church in Vallaki.

 > [!warning]+ **Clarifying Expectations**
 >
 > *Curse of Strahd: Reloaded* is a campaign about heroes.
 It's also a campaign about making allies, and the bonds and strength that grow from those alliances.
 >
-> As such, while Ireena is not an essential NPC to the campaign, a party that declines Ismark's request likely has mismatched expectations with the type of campaign you plan to run.
-If the players refuse to escort Ireena to Vallaki, pause the game and check in with them to clarify and confirm expectations.
-If the players are still reluctant to bring Ireena with them, ask questions and discuss the issue further before resuming the game.
+> As such, while Iván is not an essential NPC to the campaign, a party that declines Ismark's request likely has mismatched expectations with the type of campaign you plan to run.
+If the players refuse to escort Iván to Vallaki, pause the game and check in with them to clarify and confirm expectations.
+If the players are still reluctant to bring Iván with them, ask questions and discuss the issue further before resuming the game.
 ### Bildrath's Fury
 Shortly after Ismark begins answering the players' questions, read: